 Recover an Unsent Message Draft on Android

 An unsent message draft vanished or came back only partially.
 Treat any partial draft return as a recovery window and stop before overwriting it.
-Universal Undo helps by keeping recent text states locally on your device, but it does not restore deleted server-side messages or media.
+Open Universal Undo and try to get the words back before you start over.

 Tested scenario